Quick Start

 The Victorian Biodiversity Atlas (VBA) is a collection of vetted species observations.
 The Basic and Advanced Species Filters operate on the Threatened Fauna and Threatened Flora VBA layers in the Layer List.
 Please see NatureKit's Layers & Datasets page for more information on these datasets.
 Zoom to 1:500,000 to activate on-click popups for individual observation points.
 Sensitive threatened species observations are represented by an approximate location polygon and certain fields are withheld in their attribute lists.

-The Filter Species (Basic) filter basictool is a quick way of displaying the distribution of a single threatened species, with the option for fauna observations to restrict display to breeding-only datasets.
-The Filter Species (Advanced) advanced species filtertool offers more attributes to select from.
+The Filter Species (Basic) tool is a quick way of displaying the distribution of a single threatened species, with the option for fauna observations to restrict display to breeding-only datasets.
+The Filter Species (Advanced) tool offers more attributes to select from.
 Note that if you select an attribute that is withheld for sensitive threatened species (collector, survey method) or restrict your selection to high accuracy observations, your result set will only contain non-sensitive species.
 The advanced filter lets you select all species with a common attribute, which can result in very large result sets with very long processing times.
 The tool may show an error message to protect infrastructure resources.
 See NatureKit's Layers and Datasets page to find out how to download complete VBA datasets.
 Should an error message occur, please reload the site and narrow your search.

 The Activate Halos option on the second screen of the tool dialog highlights observations, which is helpful when very few observations are contained in a filter result.

 Select Set Drill Down Options to view an attribute table for the filtered results.
 On the next screen, you have the option to apply a spatial filter to the search results before the table is displayed.
 Only search results within your area of interest will be kept.
-You can download the attribute table and/or observation points, by clicking on the context menu icon next to the table title.
+You can download the attribute table and/or observation points, by clicking on the icon next to the table title.
 We recommend CSV and ESRI shapefile formats for download.
 Please note that downloaded date columns may be in a month-day-year format even if shown differently within the NatureKit application.

 Download from all Observations Tool (Species List)